-The Department of Anthropology was established in 1992.
+The Anthropology Department was established in 1992.
 It has contributed to the introduction and establishment of two new academic programs in Bulgaria – Anthropology and Artes Liberales, and the department is committed to improving the specific teaching methods in these fields of study.

-The department runs permanent seminars titled: Anthropological Readings; South of Sofia: Society and Politics; Anthropology in Films; and the Students Participatory Seminar focusing on field research.
+The department runs the following permanent seminars: Anthropological Readings; East of Sofia: Society and Politics; Anthropology in Films; and the Seminar focusing on the students’ field research findings.

 Focus areas for the department’s research include: Anthropology of Europe; Anthropology of the Balkans and the countries from the Black Sea region; Anthropology of/in the city; Visual Anthropology.

-Department faculty are actively engaged in research.
-The projects which they work on cover different aspects of political and economic anthropology, anthropology of development, consumer culture, anthropology of religion, etc. Research areas include Bulgaria, Turkey, the Republic of Macedonia, the United States, Italy, Greece, Switzerland, Ukraine, etc. The research projects also engage students in different levels of training as well as doctoral students who gain practical skills for an anthropological career.
+Department faculty members are actively engaged in scientific research.
+The projects which they work on cover different aspects of political and economic anthropology, anthropology of development, consumer culture, anthropology of religion, etc. The geographic scope or research areas includes Bulgaria, Turkey, the Republic of Macedonia, the United States, Italy, Greece, Switzerland, Ukraine, etc. The research projects also engage students at different levels of training as well as doctoral students who gain practical skills for a career in Anthropology.

-The theoretical works of faculty members are published in prestigious international and national journals, including the series published by the department: Anthropological Studies – a yearbook with research articles, published in 2000; Brain Hunters – Collection of lectures on anthropology, 2001; Distinguished Names in Anthropology – a collection of lectures on anthropology, published in two volumes.
-The Yearbook of the Department of Anthropology and the Bulletin of Contemporary Bulgarian Society – Research, Analyses and Commentaries are both published in electronic form.
+The theoretical works of faculty members are published in prestigious international and national journals, including the series published by the department: Anthropological Studies – a yearbook with research articles, published since 2000; Brain Hunters – a collection of lectures on anthropology, published since 2001; Distinguished Names in Anthropology – a collection of lectures on anthropology, published in two volumes.
+This list also includes the two journals, published in electronic form: The Yearbook of the Department of Anthropology and the Bulletin of Contemporary Bulgarian Society – Research, Analyses and Commentaries.

-The Department of Anthropology develops its international cooperation along the lines of research, publication and teaching.
-The Department has agreements for academic exchange under the Erasmus program with the University of Lion-2, France, La Sapienza, Rome, the Panteion University, Athens, the University of Copenhagen, METU – Ankara, the Yildiz Technical University, Turkey, the University of Fribourg, Switzerland, Chambéry University, France.
+The Anthropology Department develops its international cooperation along the lines of research, publication and teaching.
+The Department has agreements for academic exchange under the Erasmus+ program with the University of Lyon-2, France, La Sapienza, Rome, the Panteion University, Athens, Greece, the University of Copenhagen, METU – Ankara, the Yildiz Technical University, Turkey, the University of Fribourg, Switzerland, Chambéry University, France.

-The Department has also been involved in other projects in varying periods, namely: Anthropology of Europe (a long-term project in collaboration with 20 European universities), Cultural Tourism and Intercultural Environment, funded by the Ministry of Foreign Affairs of the Republic of Italy, with a joint implementation with the University of Bologna, the Ancient Plovdiv Association, the Regional Ethnographic Museum of Plovdiv, etc.; Anthropology of/in the City, with the Open Society Foundation and the Ministry of Education and Science; Summer School of Anthropology for students with the participation of European anthropologists; Social Science Field Stations in the Sub-Arctic Region (in collaboration with the Max Planck Institute of Social Anthropology, Halle); NOMAD with external funding on the broader topic by the Max Planck Institute with participation of students.
-Research on the Teaching of Anthropology in Bulgaria and Macedonia (comparative analysis); Social Optimism and Economic Development; Health Culture and Health Services – an anthropological field study; The City in Transition; Masquerade – “between” the Village and the Town; Votive offering tradition of Bulgarian Muslims from the Western Rodopi (village of Draginovo, Velingrad region) – a field study.
+The Department has also been involved in other projects in varying periods, namely: Anthropology of Europe (a long-term project in collaboration with 20 European universities), Cultural Tourism and Intercultural Environment, funded by the Ministry of Foreign Affairs of the Republic of Italy, in partnership with the University of Bologna, the Ancient Plovdiv Association, the Regional Ethnographic Museum of Plovdiv, etc.; Anthropology of/in the City, with the Open Society Foundation and the Ministry of Education and Science; Summer School of Anthropology for Students with the participation of European anthropologists; Social Science Field Stations in the Sub-Arctic Region (in collaboration with the Max Planck Institute of Social Anthropology, Halle); NOMAD with external funding on the broader topic by the Max Planck Institute with participation of students.
+Research on the Teaching of Anthropology in Bulgaria and Macedonia (comparative analysis); Social Optimism and Economic Development; Health Culture and Health Services – an anthropological field study; The City in Transition; The Masquerade – “between” the Village and the Town; Sacrificial Offering Tradition of Bulgarian Muslims from the Western Rodopi (village of Draginovo, Velingrad region) – a field study.

-On April 7, 2011, the internationally renowned anthropologist Prof. Asen Balikci was awarded with the degree Doctor Honoris Causa from New Bulgarian University, being nominated by the Department of Anthropology for his contribution to popularizing academic culture and anthropology in society and founding and developing anthropological studies in NBU and Bulgaria.
+On April 7, 2011, the internationally renowned anthropologist Prof. Asen Balikci was awarded with the Honorary Doctorate by New Bulgarian University, being nominated by the Department of Anthropology for his contribution to popularizing academic culture and anthropology in society and founding and developing anthropological studies in NBU and Bulgaria.

 Building 2, Room 615